beginning of content

 Key facts

-• Cycling (bike riding) is a great way to help improve your physical and mental health.
+• Cycling, also known as bike riding, is a great way to improve your physical and mental health.

-• It can help reduce your risk of heart disease and decrease your stress and anxiety levels.
+• It can help lower your risk of heart disease as well as your stress levels.

-• Cycling suits almost any age and fitness level.
+• Cycling is suitable for people of almost any age and fitness level.

 What is cycling?

-Cycling or bike riding is the sport of riding a bicycle.
-It is a low impact exercise that can improve your mental and physical health.
+Cycling, also known as bike riding, is a great form of exercise that can improve your mental and physical health.

 What are the health benefits of cycling?